 .

-The formula does not need to be mathematical.
-In this example, we use it to join words and numbers to create simple phrases.
+In this example, we use it to combine text and numeric data dynamically.
+The automatically creates descriptive phrases.
 Using the & sign is similar to the CONCATENATE formula.

 Example 6 – Multidimensional Arrays